Greater prairie-chicken: Description

-Population and habitat
+Distribution and habitat

-Greater prairie chickens prefer undisturbed prairie and were originally found in tallgrass prairies.
-They can tolerate agricultural land mixed with prairie, but fewer prairie chickens are found in areas that are more agricultural.
-Their diet consists primarily of seeds and fruit, but during the summer they also eat green plants and insects such as grasshoppers, crickets, and beetles.
-These birds were once widespread all across the oak savanna and tall grass prairie ecosystem.
+The greater prairie-chicken prefers undisturbed prairie and was originally found in tallgrass prairies.
+It can tolerate agricultural land mixed with prairie, but sparser population density is found in areas that are more agricultural.
+Its diet consists primarily of seeds and fruit, but during the summer it also eats green plants and insects such as grasshoppers, crickets, and beetles.
+This species was once widespread all across the oak savanna and tall grass prairie ecosystem.

 Conservation

+A steamboat captain recalled seeing great flocks of prairie chickens at Bird's Point in 1840, writing "Then we gazed in wonderment, but very soon our eyes were drawn to something more attractive which caused us to forget the great river.
+The whole banks or sandbars on either river were a mass of quail or partridges.
+I have never in my life seen such a grand sight.
+They had come from the prairies to the river, but unable to fly across either stream there they were by the millions running up and down each river until they had made paths and roads.
+We killed a great many with sticks and clubs and took them to the boat.
+We met Dick Bird, the man this point took its name from, and he said we could look for a cold winter, as the quails and prairie chickens were leaving the prairies and trying to get south to escape the cold."

-The greater prairie chicken was almost extinct in the 1930s due to hunting pressure and habitat loss.
-In Illinois alone, in the 1800s the prairie chicken numbered in the millions.
-They were a popular game bird, and like many prairie birds, which have also suffered massive habitat loss, they are now on the verge of extinction, with the wild bird population at around 200 in Illinois in 2019.
-They now only live on small parcels of managed prairie land.
+The greater prairie-chicken was almost extinct in the 1930s due to hunting pressure and habitat loss.
+In Illinois alone, in the 1800s, the prairie-chicken numbered in the millions.
+It was a popular game bird, and like many prairie birds, which have also suffered massive habitat loss, it is now on the verge of extinction, with the wild bird population at around 200 in Illinois in 2019.
+It now only lives on small parcels of managed prairie land.
 Throughout North America, it is thought that their current population has declined severely, to approximately 500,000 individuals.
-In May 2000, the Canadian Species at Risk Act listed the greater prairie chicken as extirpated in its Canadian range (Alberta, Saskatchewan, Manitoba, Ontario).
+In May 2000, the Canadian Species at Risk Act listed the greater prairie-chicken as extirpated in its Canadian range (Alberta, Saskatchewan, Manitoba, Ontario).
 It was again confirmed by the Committee on the Status of Endangered Wildlife in Canada in November 2009.
 Nonetheless, sightings and encounters continue to occur in the south-central regions of Alberta and Saskatchewan, along with southern Ontario, where sightings are extremely rare.